HannaBerggren/Love-Barista/TESTING.md

 ## User story testing

 ##### Navigation

-*As a user I can use a navbar so that I can easily navigate on the website*
- - The Navigation at the top of the page is easy to navigate, when hovering a page in the navbar the page name gets highlighted wich helps the user to see wich page they are entering.
+ - The Navigation at the top of the page makes it easy for the user to navigate.

 #### Register

-*As a User I can create an account so that I can add my own recipes and comment on other users recipes*
- - In the Navigation bar at the top of the page, if a User clicks on the Register link, they will be brought to the registeration page wehere they can sign up, once they sign up they will be able to access full functionality of the site.
+ - In the Navigation bar at the top of the page, if a User clicks on the Register link, they will be brought to the registration page where they can sign up, once they sign in they will be able to access full functionality of the site.

 #### Signin | Signout

-*As a User I can Sign-in/Sign-out so that I can access all of the futures on the website when signed in and to maintain personal security by signing out*
- - When a User is not logged in the login link will be visible to the far right in the navigation bar, the same link will change to logut when the user is logged in.
+ - When a User is not logged in the login link will be visible in the navigation bar, the same link will change to log out when the user is logged in.
- - When the User enters their login credentials they wil be able to access full fuctionality of the site.
+ - When the User enters their login credentials they will be able to access full fuctionality of the site.
 When the user is logged out they will not have full access on the site and their account will be secure.

 #### View a Post

-*As a User I can view the list of posts so that I can choose one to read*
-- The user is able to click the post on the mail page and this will take them to the post page where they can view a list of recipes.
+- A logged in user is able to click on a post and this will take them to the post page where they can view the post more closely.
+If they want, they can write a comment about the post.
-- If they wish to view one The user must be signed in to view the post details as if they are not signed in the Read More button will be disabled.
+- If a user isn't logged in they can click on a post, but the field to write a comment is not showing.

 #### Add a Post
-*As a User I can add a recipe so that other users can view it, like it and add comments to it.*

 - When a user is signed in they are able to click on the Add Post button at the Post page, which will bring them to the Add Post page where they can upload their post.

 #### Edit | Delete a Post

-*As a User I can Edit/Delete my post so that I can update my blogpost after posting them to the website*
-- When viewing a post that the User has uploaded in the top right corner they have a choice to either delete or edit the post.
-A user can only edit or delete a post they are the owner for.
+- When viewing a post that the User has uploaded, they have a choice to either delete or edit the post.
+A user can only edit or delete a post that they own.

 #### Like | Unlike posts

-*As a User I can like/unlike posts so that I can give other users feedback without writing a comment.*
-- On the post details there is a like button below the image, it is a Love heart that is empty outline when not liked and then is filled when liked, beside it displays the number of people that like the post.
+- On the post details there is a like button below the image, it's a heart that is empty outline when not liked and it's gets populated when someone clicks on it.
 A User must be logged in to access this functionality.

 #### Add comments
-*As a User I can comment on my own and other users posts so that I can provide feedback to other users*

 - When a user is signed in and they are on the post details page for a particular post, at the bottom of the page there is a comment section where they can add a comment.

-#### Edit | delete comments
-*As a User I can choose to edit/delete comments so that I can update my comments after posting them to the website*
-- The User is able to edit or delete any comment that they have created by clicking on the edit or delete button in the right hand side of that comment.

 ---
 [Back to the top](#table-of-contents)

-## Responsiveness Testing
+## Responsiveness testing

 The responsive design tests were carried out manually throughout the build using Google Chrome Dev Tools.
-As this is primarily a browser based platform I based the main design around a desktop view, adding responsive design for tablet and mobile devices as well.

 During the testing process I also used the [Responsive Design Checker](https://www.responsivedesignchecker.com/) website to simulate the website on several other devices.
-Here is what I found:
+Here are my results:

 ### Mobile Devices